Our favorite Sticky Toffee Pudding recipe makes cute individual servings of warm and gooey cake topped with warm toffee sauce.

 • Add the dates to the bowl of a food process or blender and pour boiling water on top.
 Set aside for 5 minutes.

 • Meanwhile, prepare the batter: Cream together butter and brown sugar.
 Add eggs, one at a time, beating after each addition.
-Add the molasses and mix.
+Add the molasses and vanilla and mix.

 • Sift together the flour, baking powder and salt, and then stir into the batter.